Executive Director, email@example.com

 Massiel has been the Director of Youth Services for FDC since 2016.
 She oversees the operations and management of five afterschool and summer camp sites at Brooklyn public schools and NYCHA Cornerstones.
 Prior to joining FDC, Massiel was a Program Director for United Activities Unlimited for seven years.
 She is also experienced in early childhood education and office management.
 Massiel has a B.S. degree in Biology from Fordham University.

 Lupe has dedicated her career to building vibrant sustainable communities around the world by improving access to health, education, and economic opportunity.
 She’s served in various roles providing strategic, fiscal and programmatic leadership for various organizations.
-At FDC she serves as the economic development coordinator working closely with small businesses and neighbors to improve services, public space, and infrastructure.
+At FDC she served as the economic development coordinator before becoming our Avenue NYC Commercial Revitalization Program Manager, working closely with small businesses and neighbors to improve services, public space, and infrastructure.
 She holds an MA in International Affairs with a socioeconomic focus.

 PS 217 Program Director, email@example.com